America's Farmers Grow Ag Leaders Official Rules

 Limit one application per person, regardless of method of entry.
 Applications in excess of this limit are void.

-To endorse a student, Eligible Farmers must visit FFA.org/scholarships or call 1-855-332-2577 by 11:59 p.m.
-Eastern Time on February 13, 2019.
-Farmers will be required to provide the application ID number of the student they wish to endorse, as well as their own name and contact information.
+To endorse a student, Eligible Farmers must follow the instructions given to them in the email/printed document or call 1-855-332-2577.
+All endorsements must be received by 11:59 p.m.
+Eastern Time on January 21, 2021.
+Farmers will be required to provide the unique ID number of the student they wish to endorse, as well as their own name and contact information.
 Once the endorsement has been submitted and received by FFA, the farmer and the student will receive an email confirmation.
-All Eligible Farmers submitting an endorsement must provide all required information (including, without exception, name, address, email and other contact information).
+All Eligible Farmers submitting an endorsement must provide all required contact information (including, without exception, name, address, email and any other required contact information).
 Eligible Farmers may only endorse a maximum of three student applications.
 Eligible Farmers may endorse family and/or household members.

 All endorsements become the property of the Sponsor and will not be acknowledged or returned.
 No purchase is necessary to submit an endorsement.
-An Eligible Farmer that submits an endorsement agrees that his/her name and hometown may be used by the National FFA Organization, National FFA Foundation and the Monsanto Fund or its agency, on behalf of the Monsanto Fund to promote the scholarship.
+An Eligible Farmer that submits an endorsement agrees that his/her name and hometown may be used by the National FFA Organization, National FFA Foundation and Bayer Fund or its agency, on behalf of Bayer Fund to promote the scholarship.
 If the student he/she endorsed receives a scholarship award, the Eligible Farmer may be contacted for a quote.

-Students from all counties in the United States are eligible to participate.
+Students from all counties in the United States are eligible to apply for a scholarship.

-Scholarships will be awarded based on the number of Designated Counties in each state (see list of Designated Counties in Section 12 of these Official Rules).
-States with larger numbers of Designated Counties will receive more scholarships than states with fewer Designated Counties.
+Scholarships will be awarded based on the number of designated scholarships in each state (see list of Number of Designated Scholarships Per State in Section 12 of these Official Rules).
 A maximum of 352 scholarships will be awarded.

 Program scholarships are not transferable.
 No substitution of Program scholarship or any portion thereof, is allowed, except at the sole discretion of the Sponsor.
 Program scholarships have no retail value, and there is no income to be reported to the winner for tax purposes.